 One of the leading reasons for employee-initiated departures is a lack of development or room to grow.
 When employees feel they have hit a wall at their current company and aren’t being offered opportunities to develop new skills or earn a promotion, they will look elsewhere.

 So, it’s important to provide clear outlines for employee growth and development.
 It’s crucial for managers to be having insightful 1 on 1 conversations with direct reports regularly, so they can support their employees in their development.
 Mostly, it’s important to have a clear path carved out with steps to follow that result in growth within your specific organization.

-If profit is the heart of your business – then, your employees are the pulse.
-You need them to keep alive and well!
+If profit is the heart of your business – then your employees are the pulse.
+You need them to keep you alive and well!
 A high turnover rate, when left unchecked, can be devastating to a company’s profitability and reputation.
 Plus, backfilling roles is time-consuming and costly, which is just another reason to focus on retaining current talent.

 By calculating your employee turnover rate regularly, you can easily assess what areas need improvement.
 Perhaps you need to have more robust recruiting processes, offer more room for growth, or bump your pay scale for certain roles.

 Whatever the issue is, calculating your overall turnover rate is a great starting point for understanding where your organization stands and where improvements should be made.
-Using the insights from the calculation, as well as strategies to get to the root cause of your turnover, you can ensure your employees will stay longer and your company will be stronger, too.
+Using the insights from the calculation, as well as strategies to get to the root cause of your turnover, you can ensure your employees will stay longer, and your company will be stronger, too.